 Soil Analysis

 Soil analysis is important, but it can be pricey.
 Let us help you out!
-Contact Matthew Karas, Conservation Outreach Coordinator, to schedule your soil analysis.
-(413) 362-4720 or [email protected]
+Contact Matthew Karas, Conservation Outreach Coordinator, to schedule your free soil analysis.
+(413) 362-4720 or MatthewHHCD@gmail.com

-Cornell is home of the highly regarded Comprehensive Assessment of Soil Health (CASH) that is used by industry professionals and farmers, but is considerably more expensive than UMass.
-The two CASH options we are currently offering are:
+UMass is a simpler sampling method and results are available between 2-3 weeks.
+You can find information about these UMass soil analysis on their Soil and Plant Nutrient Testing Laboratories website.
+Cornell is home of the highly regarded Comprehensive Assessment of Soil Health (CASH) that is used by industry professionals and farmers, but the results take much longer (at least 3 months).
+The two CASH options we are offering are:

 Basic Soil Health Analysis Package